oVirt/ovirt-site/source/vdsm/libvirt-performance-scalability.html.md

 VDSM access libvirt through an UNIX domain socket on the same host.
 The most influential performance factors are expected to be

 *   the RTT across the domain socket
-*   the amount of syscall infolved
+*   the amount of syscall involved
 *   the need to access QEMU to collect data

 **ACTION PENDING**: run benchmarks to verify this assumption; collect data to properly weight those factors.